 Step 4: Assemble the salad and chill

 Pour the feta dressing over the green beans and toss to combine.
-Store in fridge for about ½ hour to let beans absorb the flavor of the dressing if you have time.
+Chill in the refrigerator for about ยฝ hour to let the green beans absorb the flavor of the dressing if you have time.
 If not, just dress and go!

-Remove green beans from fridge, add tomatoes, more feta and mint and toss the salad to combine.
+Remove the cold green bean salad from fridge, add more feta, the tomatoes, and the mint and toss to combine.
 Garnish with additional fresh mint leaves and serve.

 What to serve with a green bean salad

-A green bean salad is a great side dish with grilled meats.
+A cold green bean salad is a great side dish with grilled meats.

 - These Grilled Beef Short Ribs with Quick Pickles cook super fast and have a bit of spice.